bockph/DISN-Presentation/blogpost.md

 ### How is the Signed Distance Function predicted?

-The SDF prediction network consists of three different parts:
+The SDF prediction network consists of three encoders:

 1. A simple VGG-16 Encoder that extracts global features from the 2D image.
 2. A local feature extraction module.
 It uses the estimated camera pose to project the point $P \in \mathbb{R}^3$ onto a 2D location $q \in \mathbb{R}^2$ on the image plane.
 Having $q$ in each feature map the corresponding part is extracted and then concatenated -- resulting in the embedding vector.
 As not all feature maps equal the size of the input image, bilinear interpolation is used to resize the feature maps and extract the values.